Incognitol07/outfit-recommender/README.md

 # Outfit Recommender

-A machine learning fashion model packaged as an API that can offer recommendations for combinations of outfits to wear
+A machine learning fashion model packaged as an API that can offers recommendations for combinations of outfits to wear

 ## 🚀 Quickstart